-Hiring a quality home care agency with trained Alzheimer’s and Dementia caregivers can be challenging.
-At CityCARE Home Health in CT we have developed an elderly care Alzheimer’s and dementia program to help facilitate maximum independence when possible, provide safety in a comfortable environment, and use the latest methods available to delay cognitive decline.
+Hiring a quality home care agency for an Alzheimer’s or Dementia effected loved one can be challenging.
+At CityCARE Home Health in CT we help facilitate maximum independence when possible, provide safety in a comfortable environment, and work closely with families to help their loved ones.

 WE OFFER THE FOLLOWING HOME CARE SERVICES FOR ELDERLY CLIENTS AFFLICTED WITH ALZHEIMER’S AND DEMENTIA:

-Your homemaker and companion, home health aide, or Certified Nursing Assistant (CNA) will understand your elderly care needs.
-All our Alzheimer’s and dementia caregivers are especially compassionate, thoughtful people, and are specially trained and experienced in the unique needs of Alzheimer’s and dementia senior care.
+Your homemaker and companion or home health aide will understand your elderly care needs.
+All our Alzheimer’s and dementia caregivers are especially compassionate, thoughtful people, and are experienced in the unique needs of Alzheimer’s and dementia senior care.
 Below are a few examples:

 - They Monitor personal comfort: Check for pain, hunger, thirst, constipation, full bladder, fatigue, infections and skin irritation.
 Maintain a comfortable room temperature.

 - They Avoid being confrontational: Depending on disease progression, disputing even the most minute details may aggravate an elderly person afflicted with Alzheimer’s disease, make them anxious and create a strenuous situation.
-Our caregivers are flexible and supportive, and are trained to respond to the patient’s emotion, not behavior.
+Our caregivers are flexible and supportive, and respond to the patient’s emotion, not behavior.

 - They Create a calm environment: Overstimulation can make Alzheimer’s patients apprehensive.
-Our experienced caregivers are specially trained to avoid noise, glare, insecure space and too much background distraction, including television, to provide a soothing environment and quality elderly care.
+Our experienced caregivers avoid noise, glare, insecure space and too much background distraction, including television, to provide a soothing environment and quality elderly care.

 - They Allow adequate rest between stimulating events: Environmental influences are known to make Alzheimer’s/dementia symptoms worse.
 Downtime is crucial for clients with Alzheimer’s disease to relieve some of the anxiety.

 - They Look for reasons behind each behavior and never take the behavior personally: People with Alzheimer’s disease and other dementias have more difficulty verbally expressing thoughts and emotions; they also have more trouble understanding others.
-Our home care agency’s caregivers are specially trained to communicate appropriately with Alzheimer’s patients, and consider their growing emotional needs.
+Our home care agency’s caregivers communicate appropriately with Alzheimer’s patients, and consider their growing emotional needs.

 Many people find the change in behavior caused by Alzheimer’s to be the most challenging and distressing effect of the disease.
-Our specially trained Alzheimer’s and dementia caregivers will do their best to help.
+Our specially caregivers will do their best to help.

 HOME SAFETY CHECK